WalaceSantos/AutomationRobot/README.md

 pip install -U robotframework-requests

+In the scenarios 05 and 08, you will need to update the email to a new one

-Also, make sure that the webdrivers and python3 are up to date.
+Also, make sure that the webdrivers and python3 are up to date

-Best regards.
+Best regards